stellalph/TEAM-PROFILE-GENERATOR/README.md

 A sample copy of the generated HTML file is placed under <strong>Description</strong> section.

-The link to the video to show the walkthrough of the user 's input to generate team profile.
+### Please click the <strong> VIDEO LINK</strong> below to access the walkthrough of the user's input to generate the team profile.

-### Please click on the link <strong> VIDEO </strong> below to access the video.

  * [VIDEO](https://drive.google.com/file/d/12uStfXkUXP2aIxcdN2ObYhpOpHtkvGL9/view)